The Worst Parents In Sports History

 Here’s a look at the worst parents who ended up with children as pro athletes.

-30. John Hernandez — Keith Hernandez's Father
+30. John Hernandez (Keith Hernandez)

-Bottom line: Keith Hernandez, one of the greatest fielding first basemen in baseball history, grew up in a different era.
+Keith Hernandez, one of the greatest fielding first basemen in baseball history, grew up in a different era.

 As a small child, he ran home and told his father, former minor league baseball player John Hernandez, that a local bully was chasing him and wanted to beat him up.
 "If you don’t fight, you can’t come back in this house," John Hernandez said, slamming the door in his son’s face.